cpina/harvard-harper-adams-university-citation-style/README.md

 Each of these types can be see in the `documents.bib` and `expected.html` files.
 There are also an additional four examples which are not in the Harper Adams Guide for Authors.
 More types will be verified as time allows.

+### Known errors

+ * For the document with author "IGD (Institute of Grocery Distribution)" (see document in "Market/consumer report (print)"): the guide for authors says that the citation should be **(IGD, 2008)** but the reference should be **IGD (Institute of Grocery Distribution).
+2008.
+UK grocery retail outlook.
+Watford: IGD.** As far as we know currently the citation style language does not support short and long author names.

 ### Testing

 We have tested this using [Zotero](http://zotero.org/) with [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/installation/) using the exporter `Better BibLaTeX` which allows us to: